-If you are having any doubts regarding Liver Transplantation, risks and etc please mention your doubts in Comments box given below.
+If you are having any doubts regarding Liver Transplantation, risks and etc please mention your doubts in the Comments box given below.
 We are very happy to reply to your doubts.
 Thank You!!!

 About Liver Transplant Surgeon:

-Dr. Sachin Daga is consultant surgical gastroenterologist specialist in Hepatobiliary and Gastrointestinal surgeon in Hyderabad, India.
+Dr. Sachin Daga is a consultant surgical gastroenterologist specialist in Hepatobiliary and Gastrointestinal surgeon in Hyderabad, India.
 He is having special expertise in Laparoscopic or Minimally Invasive Surgery, liver, bile duct and pancreatic Surgery including a liver transplant.
 Apart from this, Sachin Daga has 10 years of experience in the field of Surgical Gastroenterology and Hepatobiliary and Pancreatic surgery.
 Dr. Sachin Daga has special skills in Liver Transplantation.